bobbingwide/fizzie/readme.txt

 The template parts are:

-* a2z-pagination - letter pagination for blog posts
+* a2z-pagination - Letter pagination for blog posts
-* archive-query - main query for archive pages
+* archive-query - Main query for archive pages
 * breadcrumbs - Breadcrumb trail - using sb-breadcrumbs-block-based-widgets
-* category-description - uses [archive_description] shortcode
+* category-description - Uses [archive_description] shortcode
-* category-query - to list posts in a chosen category term
+* category-query - To list posts in a chosen category term
-* download - uses [oikp_download] shortcode
+* download - To download plugins - uses [oikp_download] shortcode
-* footer-menu - displays the footer menu
+* footer - Final full width footer
-* footer - final full width footer
+* footer-menu - Displays the footer menu - after the final full width footer
 * header-2-columns - A badly named header template part which only has half of the functionality of the header that it’s going to replace.
-* header-menu - displays the header menu
+* header-menu - Displays the header menu - inner block to header-2-columns
 * information - Displays post meta data using the oik-block/fields block
-* page-content - primary content part for a page
+* page-content - Primary content part for a page
-* page-footer - full width footer with 3 columns
+* page-footer - Full width footer with 3 columns - representing widgets
-* post-content - primary content part for a post
+* post-content - Primary content part for a post
-* posts - an attempt to display the posts using query blocks - incomplete- not used
+* posts - An attempt to display the posts using query blocks - incomplete- not used
-* search - using the Search block
+* search - Using the Search block

 == Installation ==

-* Either install Gutenberg 9.2.2 or install and build the Gutenberg source.
+* Either install Gutenberg 9.2.2 or higher or install and build the latest Gutenberg source.
 * Activate Gutenberg.
 * Install and activate the Fizzie theme, as you would install any other theme.
-* Enable Full site editing, in Gutenberg > Experiments.
+* For Gutenberg 9.2.2 enable Full site editing, in Gutenberg > Experiments.
 Note: There is no need to Enable Full Site Editing Demo Templates
+* For Gutenberg 9.3.0 Full Site Editing will be enabled automatically.
+* For some of the templates and template parts to work properly you will need to install and activate the pre-requisite plugins.
+* For templates which include navigation blocks you will need to edit the supplied menus.

 == Change Log ==
+= 0.0.6 =
+* Added: Improve solution to fix some Gutenberg issues by replacing render_callback functions with our own.,[github bobbingwide fizzie issues 18]
+* Fixed: Correct badly formed template-part for footer-menu,[github bobbingwide fizzie issues 19]
+* Changed: Update templates and parts for better matching of functionality in genesis-a2z,[github bobbingwide fizzie issues 4]
+* Added: Add posts.html template part - not yet used
+* Changed: Fix up CSS messed up by experimental-theme.json changes.,[github bobbingwide fizzie issues 3]
+* Added: Implement main query pagination for the core/query-pagination block,[github bobbingwide fizzie issues 18]
+* Experiment: Attempt to define typography for core/post-title in experimental-theme.json
+* Changed: Improve styling for h1-h6, separator, preformatted and verse.
+Add some more colour presets and font sizes
+* Tested: With WordPress 5.6-beta3 and WordPress Multi Site
+* Tested: With Gutenberg 9.2.2, 9.3.0 and development
+* Tested: With PHP 7.4

 = 0.0.5 =
 * Added: single-oik-plugins template,[github bobbingwide fizzie issues 14]
 * Changed: archive template,[github bobbingwide fizzie issues 14]